johnbnevin/serenitool/README.md

 ## 🚀 **Ready for Immediate Use**
 This production-ready application provides everything needed for comprehensive Step 4 resentment work, from initial inventory through prayer completion and amends tracking.
 Built with recovery community input and tested for real-world use in serious recovery work.

-**Perfect for**: Sponsees working Step 4, sponsors guiding inventory work, recovery groups, and anyone committed to thorough resentment elimination according to approved literature.

----
-*"Resentment is the 'number one' offender.
-It destroys more alcoholics than anything else."* - Big Book, p.
-64